 GaN tech driving radar and electronic warfare designs

 Gallium Nitride (GaN) technology continues to be a game changer for military radar, electronic warfare (EW), and communications applications.
-In the following Q & A with Roger Hall, General Manger, Defense & Aerospace for Qorvo he discusses GaN’s impact on these applications, reduced size, weight, and power (SWaP) requirements, how automotive radar innovation is influencing military designs, as well as the buzz on the International Microwave Symposium (IMS) show floor this summer.
+In the following Q & A with Roger Hall, General Manager, Defense & Aerospace for Qorvo he discusses GaN’s impact on these applications, reduced size, weight, and power (SWaP) requirements, how automotive radar innovation is influencing military designs, as well as the buzz on the International Microwave Symposium (IMS) show floor this summer.
 Edited excerpts follow.

 MCHALE REPORT: Please provide a brief description of your responsibility within Qorvo and your group’s role within the company.